rubenrua/Notes/startups.md

 * ¿Los emprendedores nacen o se hacen?
 (Se contagian)
 * Only build solutions for problems that are urgent, pervasive and that the market will pay to solve.
 * Ningún árbol crece hasta el cielo
-* “People who say it cannot be done, should not interrupt those who are doing it” (Bernard Shaw)
+* People who say it cannot be done, should not interrupt those who are doing it (Bernard Shaw)
+* When failure is expensive, plan carefully.
+When failure is cheap, act quickly.
+(James Clear)

 Incuvadoras vigo
 ----------------